kabisa/theguild.nl/drafts/deploy-spring-boot-app-in-15-minutes/deploy-spring-boot-app-in-15-minutes.md

 web: java -Ddatabase.url=$JDBC_DATABASE_URL -jar target/dokku-boot-demo-0.0.1-SNAPSHOT.jar
 ```

-We tell Dokku how to start our app and we set the `database.url` property with the value of `$JDBC_DATABASE_URL`.
-The default Dokku (and Heroku) `$DATABASE_URL`s are in the format `postgres://<user>:<password>@<host>:<port>` whereas Spring Boot requires a JDBC compatible connection string that looks like `jdbc:postgresql://<user>:<password>@<host>:<port>`.
-Fortunately the Java buildpack knows this and helpfully provides a `$JDBC_DATABASE_URL` variable that formats the `$DATABASE_URL` in a JDBC compatible way.
+During deployment Dokku invokes `mvn install` on our app so it will build a jar.
+Here we instruct Dokku that to launch our app it needs to execute the jar.
+We set the `database.url` to `$JDBC_DATABASE_URL` which is an environment variable provided by the Java buildpack that formats the database connection string for JDBC compatibility.

 ## 4. Deploy your app

-Good so now our app is Dokku compatible.
+Alright so now our app is Dokku compatible.
 Before we can push our app to Dokku we need to configure our application in Dokku.
 For simplicity enter the following `dokku` commands in an SSH session on your server.
 Later you can setup the [Dokku CLI client](http://dokku.viewdocs.io/dokku/community/clients/) to run these commands directly from your local machine.

 First we'll create our app in Dokku: